bburak/ucmdb-restapi-get-ci/README.md

 # ucmdb-restapi-get-ci
 This project provides information on how to use UCMDB REST API and performs the use by means of Java Console Application.
-It's provides the following api calls two to endpoints.
+It provides calls to the two endpoints below.
 * <base_url>/rest-api/getCI
 * <base_url>/rest-api/executeTQL (in-progress)